 5 Castles to see in Limerick

-If you want some cool things to see and do in Limerick, see this link!
+If you would like to check out my article on 24 Things to Do and See in Limerick, see this link!

 King Johns Castle Limerick